Deferred imitation is typically defined as a modelled action or series of actions that are reproduced after a certain delay.

 Early in development, before babies are 2 years of age, their curiosity flourishes and they start to understand the world around them as they begin to have new interesting experiences with toys.
 They learn that if they shake a rattle, they will hear a sound.
 If they throw a ball on the floor, it might bounce back up.
 The simplest toys can activate a baby’s senses and become a learning tool.
 Babies realize that they can cause things or reactions to occur, comprehending the cause and effect relationship.
 Through simple observation they realize they can make predictions and figure out why things happen.
 They learn to initiate interactions with others to gain their attention and receive a certain stimulation; and they also learn they have the ability to discourage an interaction by looking away.
 Continue reading →

 Are you worried that your baby might be a bit behind?
 Before jumping into any conclusions remember that each child develops at his or her own pace and the range of “normal” is actually quite wide.
 However, it is helpful to be aware of red flags for potential developmental delays in children.

 What does “developmental delay” mean?

-This term is used by doctors when a child has not reached an expected milestone in his or her time period.
+This term is used by doctors when a child has not reached an expected milestone in a certain time period.
 For example, if the normal range for learning to walk is between 9 and 18 months, and a 20-month-old child has not begun walking, this would be considered a developmental delay.
-There are many different types of developmental delays in infants and young children and they can occur in one or more areas such as: gross motor skills, fine motor skills, language skills, cognitive skills, self-help skills, social skills and more.
+There are many different types of developmental delays in infants and young children, and they can occur in one or more areas such as: gross motor skills, fine motor skills, language skills, cognitive skills, self-help skills, social skills, and more.
 It’s important to mention that if your baby is temporarily lagging behind, that is not necessarily called a developmental delay.
-Remember that children develop at their own pace, so it’s important to identify some of the red flags you should be looking out for.
+Remember that children develop at their own pace, so it’s important to know some of the red flags you should be looking out for.